• My Story

 As already mentioned, there are procedures that virtual care isn’t going to replace.
 Any sort of invasive testing or examination naturally falls into this category.
 Beyond the limitations of the tech itself, there are issues of access.
 Citing evidence from around the world, the British Journal of Midwifery notes that this is an issue for those in poverty and rural-dwellers with worse connectivity, for instance, meaning often those who would most benefit are the ones who miss out.
 A study published in the British Medical Journal similarly found a reflection of pre-existing inequality in telehealth, as well as a compounding of pandemic isolation without face-to-face contact.
 The good news is that a proliferation of affordable devices, slowly improving internet connectivity and digital literacy has continued to the point that these are less of an issue than it used to be.
 And telehealth is best seen as an additive rather than displacing.

-How Virtual Care is Growing
+How Virtual Care Is Growing

 Telehealth is slowly becoming a normal part of how health and care function.
 Alongside it, a wide array of medical practitioners have become available on the platforms including nurse practitioners, qualified doctors and mental health therapists.
 Companies are beginning to take the initiative to offer it to employees as well.
 Telehealth platform Wheel offers companies options for virtual care that help streamline access to care by offering all the features mentioned above — video calling, chat functionality, labs and prescriptions — making it easier for working parents to do more of the things they might otherwise have thought too challenging.
 Those mothers who don’t want to switch to part-time work have another reason not to feel they have to, and the businesses that value their retention benefit, too.